I’m sure you’ve heard the classic Aesop fable of the slow tortoise and the speedy hare, but have you applied it to math learning?

 And, unlike drills, games allow opportunities for repeated practice in a non-threatening manner.
 For kids like Maddie who were already insecure about their math abilities, this informal approach to math practice is a welcome relief.
 It’s perceived as a fun activity rather than a dreaded exercise.

 Maddie’s results show she’s quickly overcoming her obstacles.
 She began doing math at a 10-year-old’s level.
-She’s mastered two years of math in six months, with continual improvement putting her on track to her peers.
+She’s mastered two years of math in six months, with continual improvement putting her on track with her peers.

 And while baby sister Heidi is only five years old, she’s already building a positive relationship with math on Elephant Learning.